 Conclusion

-The best approach is to start with stricter terms and relax them as you build trust with each client.
-Pair your clear payment terms with a professional online invoice generator to ensure every invoice you send reinforces your credibility and gets paid on time.
+Start with stricter terms and relax them as you build trust with each client.
+Pair your clear payment terms with a professional online invoice generator to ensure every invoice reinforces your credibility and gets paid on time.